wangxianyu7/PyARoME/README.md

 # PyARoME
 Python interface to the ARoME library (http://www.astro.up.pt/resources/arome/).
-The interface uses an old Numpy C API which is deprecated, but it still works.
 The ARoME library is described in the following paper: https://ui.adsabs.harvard.edu/#abs/2013A&A...550A..53B/abstract

 Installation